Skip to Content

 Protecting Your Assets, Rights, Best Interests and Financial Future during Divorce

 Marital property is much more than pots and pans, your car, and the contents of your closet.
-There are many complex assets that people may earn and receive during a marriage including such things as Pension plans, investments, real estate, and even business holdings.
+There are many complex assets that people may earn and receive during a marriage including such things as pension plans, investments, real estate, and even business holdings.
 All of these things are an important consideration in planning your financial future.

 The complex issues that have to be considered in dividing marital property is not solely high-value or complex assets.
 Many assets such as future valuations of retirement plans, pension plans and future income streams have to be considered in ensuring that your future financial needs are met and planned for.
 In some marriages, there are complex assets such as deferred compensation, year-end or delayed bonuses, pending stock options, restricted stock options or units, among other similar assets.
 In some cases, unless they have been discussed, a spouse will not even be aware of the property or financial benefits the other spouse has earned during the marriage through employment based compensation.
 In some cases, it can be very substantial.

 Identifying, characterizing and achieving collaborative resolutions to property valuation, and division is often a complicated issue.
 You need a qualified and experienced legal professional who has knowledge about these issues so that you don’t leave money “on the table” at the time of the divorce.
 At Pingel Family Law, we can help you and your family successfully divide your assets and ensure you receive all of the assets you are entitled to.
 Whether you have earned the assets or spent many years supporting the home by being a home-maker, caring for the children and supporting your spouse’s career, you are entitled to your share of the marital assets earned and acquired during the marriage.
-Let our law firm help make sure you receive what you deserve!
+Let our family law firm help make sure you receive what you deserve!

 Our goal is to cost-effectively help you resolve marital property division issues and save you time and money.